Sustainable Systems, MSPD.

 Who Can Apply?

 The Masters of Permaculture Design Program is open to any Permaculture Design Degree Diploma Holder (all Permaculture Institutes Degrees accepted), as well as Bachelors of Science, Bachelors of Engineering, Bachelors of Sustainability.

 The program Acceptance Criteria:

-- Permaculture Design Diploma, Dip.
+- A Permaculture Design Diploma, Dip.
 Perm.
-Des. (an official and sealed UNDERGRADUATE transcript, which states that a degree has been awarded or conferred – the name on the transcript must match your current legal name or proof of name change is required).
+Des. (providing an UNDERGRADUATE transcript, which states that a degree has been awarded or conferred – the name on the transcript must match your current legal name or proof of name change is required).

 - A Permaculture Design Course (PDC) followed by 450 hours of Permaculture Applied Field Work (the applicant must provide evidence of Permaculture Design Fieldwork totaling 450 Hours).

-- Non-native English Speakers Proficiency in English Test (you may take and submit your Score from the British Council Free English Level Test).
+- For Non-native English Speakers, a Proficiency in English Test (you may take and submit your Score from the British Council Free English Level Test).

 How to Submit Criteria?

 For review and acceptance, you may submit your Degree Transcript, Applied Field Work Evidence and, if a non-native English Speaker, the English Proficiency Test.

 Note: Enrollment for the 2020 Permaculture Masters Degree will open November 2019, if you have any questions please Contact Us.